First Measurement of $\pi^+$-Ar and $p$-Ar Total Inelastic Cross Sections in the Sub-GeV Energy Regime with ProtoDUNE-SP Data

-DUNE’s beam will deliver neutrinos with energies up to several GeV, where the majority of hadrons produced in neutrino-argon interactions—particularly nucleons and charged pions—have kinetic energies below one GeV~\cite{DUNE}.
-In this regime, final-state interactions (FSI), where the produced hadrons undergo further scattering within the argon nucleus before exiting, can significantly distort final-state kinematics and even change the types of detectable particles.
-These distortions complicate event reconstruction and introduce systematic uncertainties in neutrino interaction modeling, which may obscure sensitivity to oscillation parameter measurements~\cite{Dytman:2021ohr,Liu:2025hpl}.
-Additionally, secondary interactions of the emitted hadrons as they propagate through the liquid argon contribute to the complexity of event reconstruction.
-Accurate modeling of both FSI and secondary interactions require hadron-argon cross section data.
-However, such data remain scarce, and predictions rely on interpolation from data on solid targets such as carbon and lead~\cite{PinzonGuerra:2018rju,Carlson:1996ofz}.
+DUNE’s beam will deliver neutrinos with energies up to several GeV, where the majority of hadrons produced in initial neutrino interactions are nucleons and charged pions, whose kinetic energies typically peak around a few hundred MeV and extend beyond 1~GeV~\cite{DUNE}.
+In this regime, final-state interactions (FSI), where the produced hadrons further scatter within the nucleus before exiting, significantly distort final-state kinematics and even change the types of detectable particles.
+Mismodeling these effects introduces substantial uncertainties in event reconstruction, which can bias the neutrino energy measurement and potentially obscure sensitivity to oscillation parameters, most notably the CP-violating phase~\cite{Dytman:2021ohr,Liu:2025hpl}.
+Additionally, secondary interactions of the emitted hadrons as they propagate through the liquid argon contribute to the complexity of event reconstruction~\cite{Friedland:2018vry}.
+Accurate modeling of both FSI and secondary interactions requires hadron-argon cross section data, yet such data remain scarce, forcing predictions to rely on interpolation from data on solid targets such as carbon and lead~\cite{PinzonGuerra:2018rju,Carlson:1996ofz}.
 In 1999, the LADS experiment~\cite{Backenstoss:1991ej} reported the first measured $\pi^+$ absorption cross section on argon at three discrete pion kinetic energies: 118, 162, and 239 MeV~\cite{LADS}.
 Additional experimental data did not appear until 2021, when the LArIAT collaboration~\cite{LArIAT:2019kzd} measured the $\pi^-$--argon total hadronic cross section for $\pi^-$ kinetic energies below 700 MeV~\cite{LArIAT}.
 In 2024, ProtoDUNE-SP presented the first measurement of kaon-argon interactions using 6 and 7 GeV/$c$ beam data\mbox{~\cite{DUNE:2024qgl}}.
-This work, contributing to the same experimental program, presents the first measurement of total inelastic $\pi^+$--Ar and $p$--Ar cross sections in the kinetic energies ranges of 500-900 MeV and below 450 MeV, respectively, filling a longstanding gap and benchmarking hadronic interaction models for DUNE.
+This work, contributing to the same experimental program, presents the first measurement of total inelastic $\pi^+$--Ar and $p$--Ar cross sections in the kinetic energy ranges of 500-900 MeV and below 450 MeV, respectively, filling a longstanding gap in argon data and benchmarking hadronic interaction models for the global LArTPC neutrino program.